openfootball/football.json/README.md

 ## Contributions Welcome - Add Your Leagues and Tournaments!

 Any leagues or tournaments missing?
 Contributions welcome!
-For starting your own repo from scratch see the [Mauritius League Quick Starter Kit](https://github.com/sportkit/mu-mauritius).
+For starting your own repo from scratch see the [League Quick Starter Kit](https://github.com/openfootball/your-league-starter).

 ## More